cleesmith/writing_fodder/README.md

 All browser tools work directly in your web browser without sending data to a server, ensuring your writing remains private and secure.

-> Say goodbye to the blank page or that blinking, not the best writing, but now you got fodder that followed instructions.
+> No more staring at blank pages or watching that cursor blink anxiously.
+This tool generates chapter drafts that may not be literary masterpieces, but they give you valuable starting material that follows your specific instructions.
+Transform writer's block into writer's building blocks.

 Best of luck with your writing!